 Economy Class redemption rates were not increased in the 2019 KrisFlyer devaluation, so this table is largely unchanged.
 Some new routes like Seattle are shown.

 Here’s how the miles per minute calculation works out for Economy Class saver round-trip redemptions from Singapore, the average across all routes being 56 miles per minute.

 |Los Angeles (SQ11)||36:00||76,000||35|

 |Ho Chi Minh||04:10||25,000||100|

 The longest routes come out best for economy saver redemptions at around 30 KrisFlyer miles per minute – Houston and New York, while the shortest flight to Kuala Lumpur is by far the worst at 115 miles per minute.
-That’s the same as the average business class miles per minute rate and more expensive per minute, for example, than a business class award to Zurich.
+That’s close to the average Business Class miles per minute rate.

 Ho Chi Minh also comes out particularly poorly at 100 miles per minute owing to its proximity to Singapore and high redemption rate.
 It’s not all bad news for closer destinations though, Bali is a very respectable 49 miles per minute.

 Premium Economy Class

 The average Premium Economy redemption cost came out at 82 miles per minute (formerly 79 miles per minute before the 2019 devaluation).